Rate Limiting¶

 Rate limiter feels slow¶

-limiter adds minimal overhead (\<1ms per call).
+conditions the rate limiter adds minimal overhead (\<1ms per call).

 Corrupted cache file¶